• Home

 Guard And Reserve Retirement

-Guard and Reserve members are free to retire when they are eligible, but unlike active duty retirement, Guard and Reserve members can not receive their military pay until age 60.
+Guard and Reserve members are free to retire when they are eligible, but unlike active duty retirement, Guard and Reserve members do not receive their military pay until age 60.

 Since retirement points are a key factor in calculating retirement pay and eligibility for retirement, it’s good to understand the definition of a “good year.”